-An HE beamformer that transmits an HE NDP Announcement frame shall set the RU Start Index and RU End Index subfields in a STA Info field to indicate the starting 26-tone RU and the ending 26-tone RU, respectively, of the solicited HE compressed beamforming and CQI report (see 9.3.1.20 (VHT/HE NDP Announcement frame format)). (#16723)
+An HE beamformer that transmits an HE NDP Announcement frame shall set the RU Start Index and RU End Index subfields in a STA Info field to indicate the starting 26-tone RU and the ending 26-tone RU, respectively, of the solicited HE compressed beamforming and CQI report (see 9.3.1.20 (VHT/HE NDP Announcement frame format)).
+For preamble punctured sounding, the RU Start Index and RU End Index correspond to the bandwidth before puncturing and the Disallowed Subchannel Bitmap subfield is used to indicate which tones are punctured in the HE NDP frames and in the solicited feedback. (#16723)

 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown:

-The HE beamformer shall solicit feedback over full bandwidth when the HE NDP Announcement frame has only one STA Info field or when the STA Info field is addressed to an HE beamformee that has indicated no support for partial bandwidth feedback.
+The HE beamformer shall solicit feedback over full bandwidth when the HE NDP Announcement frame has only one STA Info field that has a value in the AID11 field other than 2047 or when the STA Info field is addressed to an HE beamformee that has indicated no support for partial bandwidth feedback.
 The HE beamformer may solicit feedback over full bandwidth or partial bandwidth when the STA Info field is addressed to an HE beamformee that has indicated support for partial bandwidth feedback and the sequence is an HE TB sounding sequence (see 27.6.2 (Sounding sequences and support)). (#16723)

 For 80+80 MHz, feedback is not requested for the gap between the 80 MHz segments.

-The HE beamformer shall set the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_ IN_NON_HT, the RU Start Index field, and the RU End Index field of the HE NDP Announcement frame, depending on the operating channel width and partial BW support of the HE beamformee, as defined in Table 27-4 (Settings for BW, RU Start Index, and RU End Index fields in HE NDP Announcement frame). (#16723)
+The HE beamformer shall set the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_ IN_NON_HT, the RU Start Index field, and the RU End Index field of the HE NDP Announcement frame, depending on the operating channel width and partial BW support of the HE beamformee, as defined in Table 27-4 (Settings for BW, RU Start Index, and RU End Index fields in HE NDP Announcement frame) and the Bandwidth of the HE NDP Announcement frame is determined before applying puncturing based on disallowed subchannels. (#16723)

 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown: